 - Know where to find more information on specific measures and make the choice

-- Prepare to introduce the measures
+- Preparing to introduce it

 - Plan ahead